 Cryptography is used to secure transaction, control the creation of additional units, and authenticate transfers.
 Furthermore, decentralized control is possible using a distributed ledger technology, particularly through blockchain technology.

+Nevertheless, the emergence of this new medium of exchange marks another turning point in the modern history of money.
 Note that there are different types of cryptocurrency such as Bitcoin and Litecoin, among others.
 Nevertheless, the encrypted and decentralized nature of cryptocurrencies has earned them considerable appeal.
 However, critics have noted associated drawbacks, limitations, and challenges.

 The Pros: Advantages of Cryptocurrency

 Decentralization is one of the purported advantages of cryptocurrency.
 Unlike traditional currencies based on fiat currency model such as the dollar of the United States or the euro of the European Union, there are no central banks tasked with the sole authority of controlling the use of money.